terraform-ibm-modules/terraform-ibm-ocp-all-inclusive/examples/end-to-end-example/README.md

   - provision an OCP VPC cluster in the given resource group and region, passing the details of the Key Protect instance and key for cluster encryption
   - deploy LogDNA and Sysdig agents to the cluster
   - deploy service mesh on the cluster
+  - install autoscaler addon and configure certain nodepools to have autoscaling enabled.